 - That you’ve had a survey done and highlighted any issues with the seller, which you can use to negotiate

-- Have your mortgage offer in place
+- Have your house repayments offer in place

 - Arrange building insurance